Drive through the Limestone Coast and discover the Mount Benson wine region. Sip a glass overlooking the Southern Ocean.

 Mount Benson’s Sauvignon Blancs are making a name for themselves on the wine front.
 Try some at Wehl’s Mount Benson Vineyards.
 Open daily, its Sauvignon Blanc is highly rated.
 The winery holds an annual “Event on the Estate”, where you can enjoy live music, food and wine in picturesque surroundings.

-Cape Jaffa is biodynamic and doesn’t use artificial fertilisers or pesticides.
+Cape Jaffa wines are biodynamic and doesn’t use artificial fertilisers or pesticides.
 The vineyard produces a broad range of wines, including Semillon Sauvignon Blanc, Rosé de Syrah, Pinot Gris and Unwooded Chardonnay.

 Ralph Fowler Wines makes limited quantities of handcrafted, premium wine.
 This family owned vineyard produces Shiraz, Viognier and Merlot.
 Its wines are fruit-driven and savoury.